kvc0/goodmetrics/README.md

 API invocation from your system.
 If you can afford this whether because your rate is low or your budget is immense, it's a very powerful way to observe a system.

-Good Metrics units of work are more like a trace with only 1 level - and no intermediate filter server.
-Good Metrics can be pre-aggregated on the reporting server as well, to keep row rate very low and dashboards maximally responsive.
+Goodmetrics units of work are more like a trace with only 1 level - and no intermediate filter server.
+Goodmetrics can be pre-aggregated on the reporting server as well, to keep row rate very low and dashboards maximally responsive.

-# About
+# General
-## General - White box metrics
+## On white box metrics
-While you can handle all of your prometheus-esque counters and gauges, Good Metrics is not ideally suited for modeling hierarchical traces.
+While you can handle all of your prometheus-esque counters and gauges, Goodmetrics is not ideally suited for modeling hierarchical traces.
-The intended use case for Good Metrics is a "unit of work" inside of your application.
+The intended use case for Goodmetrics is a "unit of work" inside of your application.

-You want Good Metrics for white box metrics: For recording features of a workflow (dimensions like `user_id`, `upstream_service` and `upstream_response`) and observations from that workflow (measurements like `db_latency` and `request_bytes`).
+You want Goodmetrics for white box metrics: For recording features of a workflow (dimensions like `user_id`, `upstream_service` and `upstream_response`) and observations from that workflow (measurements like `db_latency` and `request_bytes`).